pataruco/sei-es-project-02/README.md

 NODEJS
 ## Proyect difficulties
 In order to manage the results in a second page routing the information we found problems resolved.
-Resizing the discapacities and blue flag pictures solved by including it in a className and resize them.
+Resizing the disable acces and blue flag pictures solved by including it in a className and resize them.
 Find an open Api rest that return Json and appropiate to our likes and expecifications to our proyect.

 #### To run